Solicitation SPE601-25-R-0308 ABO & LN2 Various Locations Middle East Region

 Description

-The Department of Defense, through the Defense Logistics Agency (DLA) Energy, is soliciting proposals for the supply and installation of Aviator’s Breathing Oxygen (ABO) and Liquid Nitrogen (LN2) at military locations in Djibouti, Kuwait, and Qatar.
-Contractors are required to deliver these gases in compliance with military specifications, including the provision of Certificates of Analysis for each delivery, and must ensure timely installation and maintenance of storage tanks within specified timeframes.
-These supplies are critical for supporting military operations, ensuring that personnel have access to essential breathing gases in various operational environments.
-Interested contractors should contact Matthew Simkovsky at matthew.simkovsky@dla.mil or Jessica Negron at jessica.negron@dla.mil for further details, with proposals due by the specified deadlines outlined in the solicitation documents.
+The Department of Defense, through the Defense Logistics Agency (DLA) Energy, is soliciting proposals for the supply of Aviator’s Breathing Oxygen (ABO) and Liquid Nitrogen (LN2) at military installations in Djibouti, Kuwait, and Qatar.
+Contractors are required to deliver these gases in compliance with military specifications, including providing Certificates of Analysis for each delivery, and must ensure timely installation and maintenance of storage tanks at the designated locations.
+This procurement is critical for supporting military operations, ensuring that personnel have access to essential breathing gases under stringent safety and quality standards.
+Interested contractors should contact Matthew Simkovsky at matthew.simkovsky@dla.mil or Jessica Negron at jessica.negron@dla.mil, with proposals due by March 17, 2025, at 3:00 PM Central Standard Time.

 Point(s) of Contact